Masmiseim36/nxpSDK/boards/evkmimxrt1064/lwip_examples/lwip_httpscli_mbedTLS/freertos/readme.txt

 The lwip_https_client_mbedTLS demo application demonstrates an HTTPS client set up on lwIP TCP/IP and the MbedTLS stack with FreeRTOS.
 The board acts as an HTTP client and sends a request to the HTTPServer.

 Demo requires DHCP and DNS servers.
+The address of the DNS server is obtained from DHCP.

 Toolchain supported
 ===================
-- Keil MDK 5.25
-- IAR embedded Workbench 8.30.1
+- IAR embedded Workbench  8.32.3
+- Keil MDK  5.27
-- GCC ARM Embedded 7-2017-q4-major
+- GCC ARM Embedded  8.2.1
-- MCUXpresso10.2.1

 Hardware requirements
 =====================